 - Database (DB) adapter using the JDBC standard.
 The server provides the communication mechanism between the server and a database server.
 The database persistently stores and maintains all process information.
 The DB Adapter is responsible for the translation of server internal objects into various persistent formats.
-Included with Interstage BPM is an adapter that persists the structures in a relational database using JDBC and some stored procedures.
-Initialization scripts are available to configure Oracle, Microsoft SQL Server for use. - Directory Service (Dir & DD) adapter which implements an Interstage BPM specific interface to expand a user group into a list of individuals.
+Included with Interstage BPM is an adapter that persists the structures in a relational database using JDBC and some stored procedures. - Directory Service (Dir & DD) adapter which implements an Interstage BPM specific interface to expand a user group into a list of individuals.
 The enactment engine uses this at runtime to determine who to give work items to.
 The Directory Adapter uses the LDAP standard.
-Currently, Microsoft® Active Directory and Sun Java System Directory Server is supported.
+Currently, Microsoft® Active Directory and Oracle Directory Server Enterprise Edition is supported.